Do Go On - 360 - Alan Turing & The Enigma

 Nothing would bring me more joy.

-I would love to thank, from Wheelers Hill in Victoria,
+I would love to thank from Wheelers Hill in Victoria,

 Oh, fantastic.

-Wheelers Hill, is that sort of vaguely where you grew up?
+Willis Hills, that's sort of vaguely where you grew up?

 Yeah.

-In the neighbourhood?
+In the neighbourhood.

 Thank you.